 Handmade Luxury Ties

-Baltzar is a proud supplier of Drake’s silk ties and luxury accessories.
+Drake’s silk ties and luxury accessories are proud members of Baltzar.
 Drake’s prides themselves on producing garments and accessories of only the highest quality.
 Each shirt and tie produced are made by hand at their factories in London and Somerset.
 Using only the finest materials and most skilled craftspeople.
-Drake embodies an uncompromising dedication to excellence.
+Drake’s embodies an uncompromising dedication to excellence.
 We love the vibrant colours and prints provided by Drake’s.
-Try their range of classic Grenadine and Cashmere ties or uniquely printed pocket squares.
+Try their range of classic grenadine and cashmere ties or uniquely printed pocket squares.

 The Heritage of Drake's